garysheng/faithwalk-os/christian-ontology_executive-summary.md

 - Read the whole of the Bible to understand parts of the Bible
 - Practice translation humility—compare trustworthy translations; when possible, consult original‑language tools and wise elders

 Baptism through both water and fire is essential for spiritual rebirth and identification with Christ's death and resurrection.
+Water baptism symbolizes dying to self; Holy Spirit baptism (fire) purifies and empowers for supernatural ministry.
+This baptism of fire can unlock spiritual gifts like speaking in tongues, prophecy, divine healing, and miraculous signs—the same power that fell on the Day of Pentecost.

+The Azusa Street Revival demonstrated what happens when believers hunger for the fullness of God's Spirit—supernatural Christianity restored to its biblical foundation. *[See: William J. Seymour](profiles/william-j-seymour.md).* Pentecostal movements continue because Acts 2:39's promise remains active.
+Signs and wonders didn't cease with the apostolic age—that's religious tradition contradicting Scripture.

+TMH continues anointing apostles and fivefold ministers today.
+Don't let cessationist theology rob you of your inheritance—the gifts are available to every Spirit-filled believer who earnestly desires them for God's glory.

 Holy Communion is Christ's direct command—eating His flesh and drinking His blood gives eternal life and creates abiding union with Him.
-Demons will do anything to prevent these because they know how powerful this unity with Christ is.
+Demons will do anything to prevent both Spirit baptism and communion because they know how powerful this unity with Christ becomes.

 ## This Moment Calls for Christofuturists To Help Lead The Way